 - Abide by all campus regulations and policies.

-- Abide by Phi Sigma Sigma's constitution, bylaws and policies specifically those related to risk management (such as the alcohol/drug, anti-hazing and overnight policies).
+- Abide by Phi Sigma Sigma's constitution, bylaws and policies.

 - Cooperate with Fraternity personnel.

-- Adopt a Safety Commitment Statement.
-This statement shall demonstrate the chapter's commitment to safety relative to their members and guests.
-Chapter sisters shall enhance, review, and sign the statement on an annual basis in conjunction with installation of the chapter's executive board members.
+- Require members to review and acknowledge Fraternity policies on an annual basis and in conjunction with installation of the chapter's executive board members.